nepathyaorg/network-programming/Assignments/unit3-assignment.md

 ---

-## 2. URLs vs URIs
+2. URLs vs URIs

-A **URL** (Uniform Resource Locator) is a type of **URI** (Uniform Resource Identifier).
+A URL (Uniform Resource Locator) is a type of URI (Uniform Resource Identifier).
 While all URLs are URIs, not all URIs are URLs.

-- **URL**: Specifies the location of a resource along with the method used to access it (e.g., `http://www.example.com`).
+- URL: Specifies the location of a resource along with the method used to access it (e.g., `http://www.example.com`).

-- **URI**: A broader term that refers to any identifier that can be used to access a resource, which could be either a URL or a URN (Uniform Resource Name).
+- URI: A broader term that refers to any identifier that can be used to access a resource, which could be either a URL or a URN (Uniform Resource Name).
 A URN doesn't specify the location, just the name of the resource (e.g., `urn:isbn:0451450523`).

-**Can all URLs be URIs?
-Yes, all URLs are URIs** because they are identifiers that specify both the location and method to access resources.
+Can all URLs be URIs?
+Yes, all URLs are URIs because they are identifiers that specify both the location and method to access resources.

 ---

-## 3. Java Programs
+3. Java Programs

-### To illustrate important methods of the URL class:
+To illustrate important methods of the URL class:

 ```java
 import java.net.*;